maxlov/PostQuest/index.md

 ## Welcome to a PostQuest!

 PostQuest is a game concept prototype created by Erickson Pascke and Maxwell Lovell, inspired by our love for fun 3D platformers and RPGs!
-The idea was to learn unity and try to develop an idea that merges two different game genres.
-In traditional RPGs (Role Playing Games), players control an avatar through an emulated world and would have random encounters along their journey to fight monsters.
-In our game, instead of encountering these turn based battles, the idea is to place the character into a 3d obstacle course instead.
-We wanted to test out how this could be programmed and if the excitement of random platforming challenges could be fun and interesting.

 ## Features